 Don't forget - these are real kites.
 They fly high and stay up for ages!
 In reasonable weather of course.

 Each section below is dedicated to one paper kite design.
-Right now there is just one - the Paper Sled.
+Right now there are 3 designs.

 For each design there is a link to a Flight Report.
 That page includes a video and several large photos of the original kite doing it's thing.